h3xar0n/tf-prep/README.md

   - the "google" provider is assumed to be the provider for the resource type name `google_compute_instance`.
   - the "aws" provider is assumed for `aws_instance`.

+##### Values Before Configuration is Applied
 > **Investigate**
 - Since provider configurations must be evaluated in order to perform any resource type action, provider configurations may refer only to values that are known before the configuration is applied.
 - In particular, avoid referring to attributes exported by other resources unless their values are specified directly in the configuration.

 #### Initialization
-> **Simplify**
-- Provider initialization is one of the actions of `terraform init`.
- * Running this command will download and initialize any providers that are not already initialized.
+- `terraform init`
+  - downloads providers that are distributed by HashiCorp
-- Providers downloaded by `terraform init` are only installed for the *current working directory*; other working directories can have their own installed provider versions.
+    - only installed for the *current working directory*
+    - other working directories can have their own installed provider versions
+    - [third-party plugins](#third-party-plugins) must be downloaded separately
-- Note that `terraform init` *cannot automatically download providers that are not distributed by HashiCorp*.
+  - initialize any providers that are not already initialized

 #### Provider Versions
 - Providers are plugins released on a separate rhythm from Terraform itself, and so they have their own version numbers.